Management Planning for Cultural Heritage

 1. Introduction: Context and politics of heritage management; Part I. Ideology of heritage; 2.
 Heritage and economic development; 3.
 Values and significance; 4.
 Charters, guiding principles, agencies; Part II Management Planning: Implementation and Techniques; 5.
 Documentation, assessment and analysis; 6.
 Management of heritage places; 7.
 Postscript

 Giulio Verdini is an urbanist holding a PhD in Urban and Regional Development from the University of Ferrara.
-He is a Reader in Urban Planning at the School of Architecture and Cities of the University of Westminster in the UK, and Visiting Professor at the Mohammed VI Polytechnic University of Ben Guerir, in Morocco.
+He is a Reader in Urban Planning at the School of Architecture and Cities of the University of Westminster in the United Kingdom, and a Visiting Professor at the Mohammed VI Polytechnic University of Ben Guerir in Morocco.
 He regularly advises UNESCO regarding sustainable urban and rural heritage management practices with a specific focus on China and the Global South.